WPRuby/restricted-shipping-and-payment-for-woocommerce/readme.txt

 == Installation ==

-1. Upload `restricted-shipping-and-payment-for-woocommerce.zip` to the `/wp-content/plugins/` directory
+1. Upload `wc-restricted-shipping-and-payment.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. A new admin menu items `Shipping Conditions` and `Payment Conditions` will be added to the WooCommerce menu item.